qlik-oss/core-website/docs/documentation/services/qix-engine.md

 the total amount of allocated memory drops by the same amount as was originally allocated by the document.
 If there are no requests to use the allocated memory, the cached result sets stay in memory since there is no reason to remove result sets that might be useful later on.
-Note the “User activity ends” and “All sessions timed out” entries in the figure above.

 In Frontira, which uses WebSocket, the session ends when the user drops the connection and does not reconnect before the session time to live timeout.

 ### Example: Allocation of memory when loading multiple documents